shaham-lab/SPARC/README.md

 ```
 Install [METIS](https://stackoverflow.com/questions/54326406/how-to-install-metis-library-for-python)

-#### Input format
+### Input Format
-As input, the code requires that a graph is in GraphSAGE format, the option is specified which specifies the following data files:
+As input, the code requires that a graph is in GraphSAGE format, which specifies the following data files:

 | File | Description |
 |------|------------|